ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 "disabled" - set to some value between :ref:`THR_MIN <THR_MIN>` and zero.

-The main job of the flight controller in the flare is to try to achieve the descent rate specified in the
+The main job of the autopilot in the flare is to try to achieve the descent rate specified in the
 :ref:`TECS_LAND_SINK <TECS_LAND_SINK>` parameter.
 That defaults to 0.25 meters/second, which is a reasonable
 touchdown vertical speed for most models.
 To achieve that speed the TECS